t3-oss/create-t3-app/README.md

 ### What is this?
 Some kinda template?

 Kind of.
 We love all of the technologies that `create-t3-app` includes.
 Check out [init.tips](https://init.tips/others) for even more info on topics such as state management and deployment.
-But we do not believe these are needed on every project so we made `create-t3-app` to do one thing:
+But we do not believe these are needed on every project.

-- **_Simplify complex boilerplate around the core T3 Stack tech without compromising the pieces modularity_**.
+So we made `create-t3-app` to do one thing: **_Simplify complex boilerplate around the core T3 Stack tech without compromising the pieces modularity_**.
 This is NOT an all-inclusive template and we expect you to bring your own libraries as well.

 We are selective about the packages we have included.
-We don't add libraries that are as simple as `npm install zustand`:

-- **_If you cut an issue asking us to add your preferred libraries, we will make fun of you._**
+We don't add libraries that are as simple as `npm install zustand`: **_If you cut an issue asking us to add your preferred libraries, we will make fun of you._**

 <p align="center">
   <img src="https://media4.giphy.com/media/3orieLHXgpfkKO9Iju/200.gif" alt="Nelson from the Simpsons pointing and saying ha-ha in a mocking tone" />